 Carpal tunnel is a relatively common condition, affecting around 2.7% of people in the U.S. This injury usually comes from repetitive stress and strain in the wrist, meaning it is more common in some jobs than in others.
-If you suffer from carpal tunnel that you got from work, you may be entitled to file for workers’ compensation for your injury.
-Fayetteville workers’ compensation lawyer Ken Kieklak discusses when you can qualify for workers’ comp. with carpal tunnel in Arkansas.
+If you suffer from carpal tunnel that you got from work, you may be entitled to file for Workers’ Compensation for your injury.
+Fayetteville AR workers’ comp lawyer Ken Kieklak discusses when you can qualify for workers’ comp. with carpal tunnel in Arkansas.

 Can You Get Workers’ Comp.
 Coverage for Carpal Tunnel?

 The primary element that allows you to claim Workers’ Compensation is how the injury occurred, not necessarily what injury you have.
 Workers’ compensation in Arkansas is designed to cover “work-related” injuries, meaning that your carpal tunnel should be covered as long as it came from work.

 Carpal tunnel is a repetitive stress injury, meaning that it usually does not start from one concrete accident or acute injury.
 Things like back injuries at work or broken limbs usually have a clear accidental cause that you can point to.
 If that accident occurred at work, getting your injury covered should be possible.
 When you try to claim workers’ comp. for an injury that develops slowly over time, such as carpal tunnel, it can be harder to show your injury was work-related.

 If conditions at your job are the type that commonly cause carpal tunnel, it would not be surprising that you developed carpal tunnel.
 Workers that do a lot of typing, such as writers and computer programmers, as well as office workers, are most prone to wrist injuries like carpal tunnel.
 Truck drivers with workplace injuries may also suffer from carpal tunnel, since driving for long hours often means gripping the steering wheel and repeating the same motions over and over again.